MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-spanish-neutral.md

 - To avoid confusing the reader, do not abbreviate a word in such a way that the abbreviation could be confused with another word.
 - Include a period at the end of an abbreviation.
 - Use abbreviations for days and months if necessary.
-Follow the guidelines in the [main Style Guide](https://download.microsoft.com/download/c/8/0/c80371fa-bc89-46a7-883d-071d59f0c24c/spa-neu-StyleGuide.pdf) or Regional Standards.
+Follow the guidelines in the [Spanish (Neutral) Style Guide](../../reference/microsoft-style-guides.md) or Regional Standards.
 - Don't treat words such as ":::no-loc text="metro":::" or ":::no-loc text="litro":::" as abbreviations.
 They are considered units of measure and should not end in a period.
 - Use a nonbreaking space between the numeral and the symbol, as per SI standards.
 For example: 30&nbsp;cm, 1&nbsp;h, 75&nbsp;%, 20&nbsp;°C.